Bchuasj/SPM_Project/README.md

 ### *Disclaimer:
 #### The BizLand folder in Frontend is only used as a bootstrap reference template for our frontend websites.
+#### The Screenshots folder is used to display screenshots shown in README.

 ## First Release – Core Functionality
 1. Users should be able to select a role they want and see a list of skills required